ropenscilabs/statistical-software/README.md

 aspects may also be important, as may automated tools to monitor community engagement and development.

 # 4\.
-Standards for Statistical Software
+Standards

-An important output of the present project is anticipated to be two set of “standards”, one pertaining to processes for peer review of software, and one pertaining to the software itself.
-The former of these is only indirectly addressed within this document, through the preceding sections, with concrete standards expected to emerge from latter phases of the project.
-The latter aspect of software standards is the subject of the present section.

-Rather than aiming for a fixed set of immutable standards, we acknowledge that standards of the kind anticipated here will likely be better conceived of to reflect ongoing processes of development.
-As such, of equal importance to developing a set of standards *per se* will be developing an understanding of the kinds of *processes* which may have the most defining effect on resultant standards at any point in time.
-An equally important consideration is the distinction between pro- and retro-spective standards, where *retrospective standards* can be applied to any extant software in order to assess the extent to whether it meets those standards, while *prospective standards* represent a set of requirements which software is expected to fulfil.
-The extent to which standards developed for this project are retrospective versus prospective is likely to change throughout the project’s lifespan and beyond.

-Standards are likely to emerge from a variety of concrete metrics of the types considered in the following section (“*Specific Aspects of Software*”), and are not considered in any technical detail in the present section.
+An important output of the present project a set of standards which serve as expectations for software and guides for reviewers to assess software against.

 Important general questions regarding standards include the following:

   - What kind of standards might apply to software in general?